davidralphlewis/binaryephemera/_notes/go-outside.md

 permalink:
 ---

-One thing that has greatly helped my mental health is to go outside, sometimes for a walk ([[Walk-for-wellbeing]]).
+One thing that has greatly helped my mental health is to go outside, sometimes for a walk ([[Walking-is-helpful-for-your-mental-health]]).
 It's essential to escape the house and dive into nature.

 This was especially apparent during lockdown, when outside time was limited.
 Suddenly I realised just how necessary it was.